 IM VISITING PHOENIX!
 DO YOU HAVE ANY RECOMMENDATIONS OF PLACES TO EAT, SHOP AND THINGS TO DO?

 Yes!
 Phoenix has so much to offer.
 For breakfast, I love stopping by Essence Bakery in Phoenix (try the macarons too)!
 For coffee, Cartel (three locations) and Altitude Coffee my favorite spots for a great cup of joe.
 If you’re in Old Town Scottsdale, try The Montauk for lunch and cocktails.
 If you’re hanging downtown, check out DeSoto Central Market and then walk around Roosevelt Row for some great street wall art.
 If you happen to be downtown on a Saturday, check out the Phoenix Public Market for fresh flowers and local finds.
 If you’re searching for an easy hike with a great view, check out Pinnacle Peak in North Scottsdale.
-For more ideas, you can check out my quick guide to Phoenix here.
+For more ideas, you can check out my quick guide to Phoenix here and my guide to Tempe here.

 If you have any more questions, feel free to email me.
 I love hearing from you all!